Ficus Tineke will never disappoint you if you want a beautiful, low-maintenance houseplant.

 If you prune during their growing season, new growth may be delayed.

 - Use a sterile, sharp blade for Pruning.
 Just above a node or growth point, trim.

 - You have the option of cutting straight through or at a 45-degree angle.
 New branches sprout beneath the incision.

 - Individual stems can be cut to any length desired.
-A minimum of 2 leaves should be left on the stem of a small Rubber Plant, and 6-10 leaves should be left on each branch of a bigger plant.
+Leave at least 2 leaves on the stem and 6-10 on each branch of a bigger plant.

 - If more must be removed, do it in stages every two or three months to prevent upsetting the plant.

 It’s also abrasive to the touch.
-Rubber trees, in general, are not poisonous enough to be lethal, especially in tiny amounts.
+However, they are not poisonous enough to be lethal, especially in tiny amounts.

 The sap of the rubber tree includes caoutchouc, which gives the tree its name.
 It is responsible for the suppleness of rubber.